 This course offers a discussion of how education can foster culturally diverse perspectives.
 Students review and critique historical practices and policies that have affected various populations in the U.S.

 Students review the development of the profession and how it has affected families, communities and legislation at both local and national levels.
 The core mission and philosophy of advocating for human well-being is emphasized.

-The BLS estimate for number of postsecondary home economics teachers employed in 2009 was 4,800.
-Job growth rate for home economics teachers was predicted to be faster than average at 14-19% during the 2008-2018 decade.
-Median wages in 2009 were $64,470, according to the BLS.
+The BLS estimate for the number of postsecondary home economics teachers employed in 2018 was 2,080.
+Job growth for this profession was predicted to grow by about 4% over the 2018-2028 decade.
+Median wages in 2018 were $71,380, according to the BLS.